martagrenno/SC_exam_HiGGS_MachineLearning/README.md

 <!-- omit from toc -->
-# A machine learning application to the HIGGS binary classification
+# A Machine Learning application to the HIGGS binary classification

 The goal of this project is to develop a python script capable of processing a dataset, splitting it into train and test, and then automatically training and saving multiple neural networks model-either multilayer perceptron (MLP) or convolution neural network (CNN)-given their specifications in a configuration file.
 Afterward, a second script will use the trained models to make predictions on the test set, save them and display the relevant performance metrics.